Check out our family’s Go Bag

-I’m sharing a glimpse of my Go Bag which I’ve had since I married my husband 23 years ago on Mt Buffalo NP, and have revised it every summer since our years living surrounded by national parks in Omeo and on the Mornington Peninsula.
+I’m sharing a glimpse of my Go Bag which I’ve had since I married my husband 23 years ago on Mt Buffalo NP, and have revised it every summer since.

-Because my ranger husband is usually away from us during fire conditions this Go Bag also provides peace of mind for us as I care for our kids and prepare for condition changes.
+Our Go Bag also provides peace of mind for us as we prepare for any condition changes.